How valuations and other changes affect land tax

 We will seek full payment of the debt from John.

-No longer meeting exemption requirements
+Not meeting exemption requirements

 Generally, an exemption from land tax will continue to apply until any of the following happens: